cecil-41/client/README.md

 - The value of a prop that is send from a parent component cannot be altered in the child component.

 ## Props Distructering
-- JS feature that allows you extract multiple pieces of data from an array and assign them to their variables.
+- Is a JS feature that allows you extract multiple pieces of data from an array and assign them to their variables.
 - Improves code readability
 - We do not use'props.' anymore when using props distructering.
 - We take them on the function and user curly brackets to list the props.